esride-nik/daffodilGenerator/README.md

 * speedFactor: number. default: 0.1. lower is slower.
 * offset: number. default: 0. halt when slide is reached.
 * easing: string. default: "in-out-coast-quadratic". [possible values see "easing" doc](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html#GoToOptions3D)

+Disclaimer: Esri attribution and other widgets were removed by default, because this project was used to make videos for the Esri Germany conference #EsriKon 2020.

 Based the ArcGIS API for JavaScript Sample [Import glTF 3D Models - 4.14](https://developers.arcgis.com/javascript/latest/sample-code/import-gltf/index.html).